 Impact Stories from Economic Impact Policy Area

-Fellow to launch tech curriculum in South African schools
+Fellow appointed to South African science council

 Country: South Africa

 This week, 2016 fellow Dr. Tiisetso Lephoto was appointed to the South

 African Council for Natural Scientific Professions by Dr. Blade Nzimande,

 South Africa’s minister of higher education, science and innovation.
 Tiisetso

 is a lecturer of molecular and cell biology at the University of the